kpwags/kpwags/README.md

 #### [Where Do You Want to Eat 2](https://github.com/kpwags/Where-Do-You-Want-To-Eat-2)

 This is a little whimsical app that helps you choose where to eat.
 Enter some restaurants, tag them, and let the app tell you where you're getting your next meal.
+It is built using ASP.NET Core MVC and Entity Framework Core.
+It also uses Bootstrap for the UI.
 You can see it in action at [https://www.wheredoyouwanttoeat.xyz](https://www.wheredoyouwanttoeat.xyz)

 ---